Hearts and Unicorns

 Hearts and Unicorns is the debut studio album by the American indie rock band Giant Drag.
 It was released September 13, 2005 in the United States and February 27, 2006 in the United Kingdom by Kickball Records.
 It was the second release by the band after their debut EP Lemona, released in 2004.

-The album's UK release and subsequent 2006 North American repressing include a cover of Chris Isaak's "Wicked Game" as a bonus track.
+The album's UK release and subsequent 2006 North American re-pressing include a cover of Chris Isaak's "Wicked Game" as a bonus track.

 Recording

 Hearts and Unicorns was recorded at Dirty Little Studios and Paramount Studios in Los Angeles, California in 2005.
 Regarding "Kevin Is Gay", Annie Hardy stated: "Kevin is just a guy though, the song is nothing to do with him.
 But this guy, a friend of ours, hacked into our website, so it's a response to him.
 We posted up on there, 'Kevin, stop posting all this stupid crap on our website.
 Come and see us tomorrow when we'll be debuting our new song "Kevin is Gay"'.
 And the title just stuck."

 Hardy said in an interview that the clip at the beginning of the track is her imitating the sound of the shoryuken special move from the Street Fighter series of arcade games.